-Revenue Statistics in Africa 2019 is a joint publication by the OECD Centre for Tax Policy and Administration, the OECD Development Centre, the African Tax Administration Forum (ATAF) and the African Union Commission (AUC), with the technical support of the African Development Bank (AfDB), the World Customs Organisation (WCO) and the Cercle de Réflexion et d’Échange des Dirigeants des Administrations fiscales (CREDAF) and the financial support of the European Union.
+Revenue Statistics in Africa 2020 is a joint publication by the Organisation for Economic Co-operation and Development (OECD) Centre for Tax Policy and Administration, the OECD Development Centre, the African Tax Administration Forum (ATAF) and the African Union Commission (AUC), with the technical support of the African Development Bank (AfDB), and the Cercle de Réflexion et d’Échange des Dirigeants des Administrations fiscales (CREDAF).
+It benefitedfrom the support of the governments of Ireland, Japan, Luxembourg, Norway, Sweden and the United Kingdom.
 Its approach is based on the OECD Revenue Statistics database methodology, which provides internationally comparable data on tax levels and tax structures.

-Revenue Statistics in Africa 2019 will be under embargo until Tuesday, 19 November 2019, 16:00 (CET/Tunis time).
-Advance copies will be available the day before release, in English and French.
+Revenue Statistics in Africa 2020 will be under embargo until Thursday 12 November, 14:00 CET (Paris time).
+Advance copies will be available to media the day before release.

 In asking to receive copies under embargo, journalists undertake to respect the OECD's embargo procedures.